Maryland Route 158: Route description

 MD 158 begins at a tangent intersection with Riverside Drive, which follows the western edge of the former Bethlehem Steel complex (now home to mixed industrial uses) on Bear Creek in Sparrows Point.
 The two-lane undivided state highway curves east and closely parallels the northbound lanes of I-695 (Baltimore Beltway); the two highways are separated by a Jersey barrier.
 After the highways cross mud flats, MD 158 veers away from the Beltway, expands to a four-lane divided highway, and receives a ramp from the northbound Interstate.
-The state highway meets the southern end of MD 157 (Peninsula Expressway), which provides access to southbound I-695, which heads toward the Francis Scott Key Bridge.
+The state highway meets the southern end of MD 157 (Peninsula Expressway), which provided access to southbound I-695, which (prior to 2024) headed toward the now-destroyed Francis Scott Key Bridge.
 Beyond an entrance to the steel complex and a ramp to northbound I-695, the divided highway reduces to two lanes and again closely parallels the Beltway and meets the northern end of Wharf Road, which is unsigned MD 151B.
 The two highways curve northeast, then diverge as MD 158 temporarily becomes an undivided highway as it crosses over a Tradepoint Rail line.
 The state highway intersects MD 151 (North Point Boulevard) before reaching its eastern terminus at North Point Road, which heads south as the main street of Edgemere.